AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/req.rst

-Each test features some mix of exempted regions and regular code, exercised in multiple manners to cover well identified sections of the program.
-All the other aspects of the requirement (rules #1 to #4) are validated by the fact that all the tests run as expected.
+Each test contains a combination of exempted regions and regular code, exercised in several ways to cover well-identified sections of the program.
+All the other aspects of the requirement (rules #1 to #4) are validated by demonstrating that all the tests run as expected.

-For every single stated expectation, exempted region or non-exempted violation, the testsuite driver checks if it appears in the report section expected for it's kind (in addition to the regular expected/reported match checks).
+For each stated expectation, exempted region, or non-exempted violation, the testsuite driver checks if it appears in the expected report section (in addition to its regular checks).